 Atlanta provides our faculty and students with an urban laboratory, enabling them to draw creative inspiration and address critical societal issues locally and in cities around the world.

-The following attractions are all within walking distance of our downtown campus: Centennial Olympic Park; CNN Center; Georgia Aquarium; Georgia Dome; Martin Luther King, Jr. Memorial; Philips Arena; the State Capitol; Turner Field; and the World of Coca-Cola.
+The following attractions are all within walking distance of our downtown campus: Centennial Olympic Park, CNN Center, Georgia Aquarium, Georgia Dome, Martin Luther King Jr. Memorial, Philips Arena, State Capitol, Turner Field, and the World of Coca-Cola.

 Expanding our reach and increasing access

-Full-Time Enrollment: 32,082 undergraduate and graduate students representing all 50 states and 160 countries; 7,500 degrees conferred each year
+Full-Time Enrollment: 53,000 undergraduate and graduate students representing all 50 states and 176 countries; 7,500 degrees are conferred each year.

-Location: Georgia State has a 71-acre urban campus integrated into downtown Atlanta, Georgia.
+Location: Georgia State has a 71-acre urban campus integrated into downtown Atlanta, Georgia, as well as five metro-Atlanta campuses that make up the University’s Perimeter College.

 Student-Faculty Ratio: 21:1

-Academic Programs: 250 undergraduate and graduate degree programs in more than 100 fields of study housed in eight colleges and schools; 99 study abroad programs and exchanges in 36 countries
+Academic Programs: 250 undergraduate and graduate degree programs available in more than 100 fields of study housed in nine colleges and schools located at the downtown Atlanta campus, as well as 32 guided pathways of study at Perimeter College; 99 study abroad programs and exchanges in 36 countries

 Freshman Profile: 20–25 ACT and 950–1160 SAT (Verbal and Math only); 3.2–3.7 high school core GPA